Elmhurst students talk about their experiences in the classroom and beyond.

 At Elmhurst, Tyler Lomnicki found the opportunity to play a sport that he loves while getting a great education.

-Kira Rold's Elmhurst Experience has challenged her to assess her values and reconsider her beliefs.
+Pre-law student Kira Rold says her Elmhurst Experience challenged her to assess her values and reconsider her beliefs.

 Lauren Lipira talks about starting a cheerleading squad at Elmhurst and getting recognition for the squad's achievements.